dxdesjardins/Cooldown-Tracking-GUI/README.md

 # Cooldown Tracking HUD

 Searches the active window for images and draws configurable progressbars once they appear.
-Created Progress Bar can have two stages; one to indicate a status effect timer and a second to indicate subsequent cooldown timer.
+Created Progress Bar can have two stages; one to indicate a status effect timer and a second to indicate a subsequent cooldown timer.

 Uses the windows API to draw the progress bar to the screen.
 Designed to have minimal dependance on high level external libraries.